envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 [Gateway API][gw_api] objects.

 #### Static Configuration
 This is the configuration used to configure various internal aspects of Envoy Gateway at runtime.
-There are three, __mutually exclusive__ options for defining static configuration:

-* A configuration file.
-* Command-line (CLI) arguments
-* Environment variables

-These options are evaluated in the order listed above.
+Currently, Envoy Gateway only supports runtime configuration through a configuration file.
 See the [configuration](../CONFIG.md) guide for additional details.

 #### Dynamic Configuration
 Dynamic configuration manages the data plane through [Gateway API][gw_api] objects, e.g. Gateway, HTTPRoute, etc. and